itsWill/Blog/app/articles/wws_notes.md

 server.run
 ```

 The main advantage of this pattern is that it can handle many more concurrent connections than you could using the preforking or thread pool pattern.
-The main disadvantage is that you can't block the reactor so if you use a third party library that does blocking IO you negate of the concurrency advantages.
+The main disadvantage is that you can't block the reactor so if you use a third party library that does blocking IO you negate the concurrency advantages.